 The grants of this funding instrument are to be primarily used for research purposes and for the development of associated human resources under the auspices of the NRF standard grant and finance policies.
-The allocation of funds is demand-driven, and as such there is no maximum or minimum proposal request.
-The number of applications that will be supported overall will depend on the availability of resources and the financial requirements of those successful applications.
-If successful applications have high financial requirements, fewer applications will be supported.
 The funds are released upon acceptance of the conditions of grant, both by the applicant and their employing institution.
 These grants will fall under the NRF audit requirements of beneficiary institutions.